10 Dog Enrichment Ideas for Your Pup (7 are DIY)

 6. Fabric Chew Toy

 Got a worn-out old t-shirt or towel?
-You can knot them and use them to play tug with your pup and let them chew on them.
+Dog owners can knot them, use them to play tug with your pup, and let them chew on them.
 If you want to get fancy, snip the ends into a fringe or make your own rope toy.
+You can also roll up some high-value treats for your dog to find.

 7. Nose work